ROCm/rocSPARSE/docs/reference/api.rst

 :cpp:func:`rocsparse_check_matrix_hyb() <rocsparse_check_matrix_hyb>`                               x      x      x              x
 =================================================================================================== ====== ====== ============== ==============

-Sparse Generic Functions
+Sparse generic functions
 ------------------------

 The generic API allows different combinations of data types and compute types to be used.
-See the specific routine documentation for details on what data types and compute types are supported.
+See the specific routine documentation for details about the supported data types and compute types.

 +-----------------------------------------------------+
 |Function name                                        |